National Park Slovak Karst

 Also interesting are the vertical caves and abysses (Small Iceberg, Bottomless Abyss, Furrow, Silická Lednice, Belfry, Zombor, Wild Divide).

-The highest peaks of the Slovak Karst are Mates’ Rock (925 m) and Jelení vrch (947 m), the lowest point at the foot of the Plešivská Plain (217 m).
+The highest peaks of this park are Mates’ Rock (925 m) and Jelení vrch (947 m), the lowest point at the foot of the Plešivská Plain (217 m).

 Attractions of the Slovak Karst

 • the longest and deepest cave is the cave system of the Rocky Stream

 • The lowest-lying classic ice cave up to 50 ° north latitude of temperate climate zone is Silická lednica (503 m above sea level).
 The first sketch of the cave was published in London as a work by Matej Bel describing the cave.

 • the oldest nature reserve was declared in 1925 with an area of 200 ha under the name Jasovska Cave.

 • the smallest nature reserve is Pod Fabiankou with an area of 1.22 ha and the largest reserve is Brzotínske skaly with an area of 433.78 ha.

 On the territory of the Slovak Karst National Park there are 10 national nature reserves, 6 nature reserves and 17 national nature monuments (mainly caves).

 It is known for its plateaus separated by deep valleys, rich underground and surface karst phenomena and varied fauna.

 The varied natural conditions of the Slovak Karst influence the development and distribution of animals.
 The mix of mountain, forest-steppe and steppe species can be observed.